-Looking back, a wisened Liam admits that he didn't realize how great it all was until it happened.
-'The tradition was ready for a shot of adrenalin right about then," says Jester.
+Looking back, a wisened Liam The tradition was ready for a shot of adrenalin right about then." says Jester.
 "Mike didn't really understand the history.
 So after the show, we took him out to the Minstrel Tree, and told him it how it all started, told him we used to go serenading.
 He didn't believe it.
-"So we took him out behind Lyons, and I played the harmonica to attract attention.
-After awhile, people started looking out the windows, and we started singling."
+"So we took him out behind windows, and we started singing."
 "We just walked out there and started singing carols." remembers Liam.
 "Finally, we just stopped and kind of wandered away.

-"It was the neatest thing in the world."
-"That really hit Mike hard," says Tavis.
-"I think that's why Matt did it - to show Mike the spirit.
-You can talk about it, and talk about it, and talk about it, but to experience it is the difference."
+"It was the neatest thing in the "That really hit Mike hard," says Tavis.
+"I think that's why Matt did it to show Mike the spirit.
+You can talk about it, and talk about it, and talk about it, but to experience it is the difference.
 In particular, experiencing the spontaneity of the moment was the cornerstone of the new tradition.
 "Those guys are true minstrels," says Liam.
 "They're spontaneous.
 That's the spirit I'm trying to keep alive.
 They're still young in that sense "One thing that really struck me is that people come back for this thing," he continues.
 "Bob (Seamus) and Jimmy (Shilo) are coming back for it.
-I mean, Jimmy's in med school.
-That's a big thing for him to compare for a weekend Jester says he won't be here.
+I mean, Jimmy's lar Ava in med school.
+That's a big thing for phere for a him to com weekend Jester says he won't be here.
 At last check, Ringo was on vacation.
 But how can anyone be sure?
 "Well, they said they're not coming back," says a joking Tavis, who is already here.
 "But I'm not believing that until I don't see them there.
 Well, even if Jester and Ringo aren't there in person, they don't have to worry about a thing.
 It's all taken care of.
 The Christmas magic the minstrels envisioned nine years ago still thrives at Notre Dame; it survives despite the fact that the Nazz, where the show took place for the past eight years, has been torn down to make way for improvements to LaFortune.
-"Where Can We Go?," an original composition by Liam, was inspired by the forced move to Chautauqua.
+'Where Can We Go?," an original composition by Liam, was inspired by the forced move to Chautauqua.
 "It's about the feeling I got when I heard they were tearing the Nazz down," says Liam.
 "I thought, where will we go?
 What will we do?
 But I realized that it's not the place - it's the people.
 It's the minstrels.
 Em not your Joe Musician.
 But our music comes from the heart.
 You get a close feeling - it's like a common bond.
-It's something I'll always have.'
+It's something I'll always have.
 Here I sit, the lone minstrel With no place to go They're tearing down my bome, the Nazz Where can we go?
 What can I do now, I thought?
 What about the show?
 What can I do?
 Where can we go? ...
-Then at once it came to me On a moonlit night The Christmas Nazz The Christmas Nazz Is a place in our bearts 'Where Can We Go?"
+Then at once it came to me On a moonlit night The Christmas Nazz The Christmas Nazz Is a place in our bearts "Where Can We Go?"
 Mike Shields, 1985